Ian Botham: Personal life

 Botham is colour blind.
 In 1976, in Doncaster, Botham married Kathryn ("Kathy") Waller (now Lady Botham) whom he first met in June 1974.
-After their marriage, they lived until the late 1980s in Epworth, near Scunthorpe.
-They have one son, Liam (born August 1977), and two daughters, Sarah and Becky.
+They lived in Epworth, near Scunthorpe, until the late 1980s.
+They have one son, Liam (born August 1977), and two daughters.
 The family now live in Ravensworth in North Yorkshire, and also own property in Almería, where Botham frequently plays golf.

 Botham is an avid trout and salmon fisherman.
 As a result, he was invited to present a TV series called Botham on the Fly.
 He has also been a team captain on the BBC series A Question of Sport.

 Besides angling and golf, Botham enjoys game shooting and owns a grouse moor.
 This has resulted in a high-profile dispute with the Royal Society for the Protection of Birds (RSPB).
 In August 2016, he called for Chris Packham to be sacked by the BBC as part of a campaign funded by the grouse shooting industry, after Packham had highlighted the industry's involvement in the illegal killing of endangered species of birds of prey.

 According to the New Statesman in 2015, "Botham is an old-fashioned Englishman [...] he is conservative with a small and upper-case C" and "a robust monarchist".
-Botham was a staunch supporter of Britain's withdrawal from the European Union.
+Botham was a staunch supporter of the UK's withdrawal from the European Union.
 He was quoted: "Personally, I think that England is an island.
 I think that England should be England.
 And I think that we should keep that."
-He appeared at a number of pro-Leave campaign events in the run-up to the United Kingdom's European Union membership referendum in 2016.
+He appeared at a number of pro-Leave campaign events in the run-up to the UK's EU membership referendum in 2016.

 Botham's private life has also made occasional dramatic appearances in Britain's tabloid newspapers, with at least one extra-marital affair prompting a public apology to his wife Kathy.
 He also fell out publicly with other players, including fellow England player Geoff Boycott, Somerset captain Peter Roebuck, and Australian batsman Ian Chappell, with whom he had an altercation in an Adelaide Oval car park during the 2010–11 Ashes series.
+Although Botham hoped to resolve his long-running feud with Chappell during a Channel 9 documentary on 27 June 2023, Chappell refused.